Everything You Need to Know About Day 19 of the World Cup

 Harry Kane: "This is the moment of truth.
 Colombia are a tough team and have got some great players and we have to be ready for that.
 This is the business end.
 It's a totally new tournament now.
 You focus on finding a way to win." #WorldCup https://t.co/cb3QBfGzNY

-The bottom half of the draw has opened up since Spain's exit at the hands of Russia and whichever team wins this match will harbour real hopes of making it to the World Cup final.
+The bottom half of the draw has opened up since Spain's exit at the hands of Russia, and whichever team wins this match will harbour real hopes of making it to the World Cup final.

 Player to Watch

 Kane is the tournament's top scorer and can extend his tally if he's on target against Colombia.
-He will come up against a familiar face too as Tottenham team-mate Davinson Sanchez should partner Yerry Mina at the heart of the defence.
+He will come up against a familiar face too, as Tottenham team-mate Davinson Sanchez should partner Yerry Mina at the heart of the defence.

 The duo managed to keep Bayern Munich goal machine Robert Lewandowski quiet in the win over Poland and now face another testing challenge with Kane.